chili-epfl/chilitags/README-ANDROID.md

 Building the Chilitags library for Android
 ==========================================

 This document gives the complete instructions on cross-compiling OpenCV and consequently Chilitags for Android.
-It was tested with android-ndk-r9c and OpenCV 2.4.8.2 under Ubuntu 12.04 64-bits.
+It was tested with android-ndk-r9c, Android SDK Tools revision 22.3 and OpenCV 2.4.8.2 under Ubuntu 12.04 64-bits.

-The goal of this guide is to also provide a clean build environment that is suitable for cross-compiling at least OpenCV and Chilitags modularly.
-This means that we aim to be able to reuse the libraries we built in any Android project with the least effort possible and also to build other projects using the environment we set up.

-The default method of building native code with the Android NDK, i.e the ndk-build system doesn't integrate well with CMake, which is arguably the modern standard for open-source building.
-Many open-source projects are designed to be built using CMake, including OpenCV and Chilitags.
-Therefore, this guide is CMake-exclusive and uses the standalone NDK toolchain method.
+The build is CMake exclusive and does not rely on ndk-build and on the OpenCV Android SDK for relying on ndk-build.
+In the end, it relies on the developer bundling cross-compiled dynamic libraries (such as OpenCV and Chilitags) with the application's apk.
+The discussion on these choices is at the very end of this guide.

 Setting up a standalone NDK toolchain
 -------------------------------------

 First, you need a working Android SDK installation, but it is not covered in this guide.
 In the end, you will definitely need a SDK to build and deploy Android projects anyway.
+Just don't forget to add
+`ANDROID_SDK_DIR/tools/` and `ANDROID_SDK_DIR/platform-tools/` to your `PATH`.
 When you have a SDK installation, get the [Android NDK](http://developer.android.com/tools/sdk/ndk/index.html) and set it up.
 It should be as simple as extracting the compressed archive somewhere, e.g `/usr/local/share/`.

 Now, go to the NDK directory (`/usr/local/share/android-ndk-r9c/` in this example) and run the following: